 In California, the actual cash value (ACV) can be considered the car’s market value before the damage occurred.
-ACV is based on factors such as the age of the vehicle, mileage, and amount of wear and tear on the car.
+ACV is based on factors such as the age of the vehicle, mileage, and amount of wear and tear.

-Car insurance companies in California use a special formula to determine whether your car is worth repairing:
+Auto insurance providers in California use a special formula to determine whether your car is worth repairing:

 Repair Cost + Salvage Value ≥ Actual Cash Value

-In some situations, you may not want the car insurance to take your car to be salvaged.
+In some situations, you may not want the policy provider to take your car to be salvaged.
 Perhaps you can do the repairs yourself, or perhaps you want to keep the vehicle for personal reasons.
 In this case, you can essentially “buy back” your damaged car from the insurance company for its salvage value.

 Examples of How Comprehensive Insurance Works in California

-Exactly how your comprehensive insurance works depends on the circumstances of the incident, the costs of the repairs, and the ACV (current market value) of your car.
+Exactly how your insurance works depends on the circumstances of the incident, the costs of the repairs, and the ACV (current market value) of your vehicle.
 Here are a few example situations:

 Jerry wakes up one morning to find that someone has keyed his new car, slashed the tires, and stolen the hubcaps.
 The total repair and replacement costs amount to $2,300.
 Luckily, Jerry has a comprehensive insurance policy with a deductible of $1,000 and a maximum limit of $10,000.

 - Jerry needs to pay for the first $1,000 of the repair costs (his deductible).